Making Sense of Pain: Online

 Using a combination of interactive learning, discussion and practice activities each week will offer education, tools and resources to support you in your pain management, while providing an opportunity to share, listen and learn from others who live with chronic pain too.

 Groups are held online via Zoom and we strive to support accommodation requests such as closed captioning.
-Please note that participants must be 18 years of age or older.

 Funding for this program is provided by the Government of BC and the Sovereign Order of St. John of Jerusalem Knights Hospitaller.